dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 8/PSet8.md

 = \norm{\vector a}_2^2
 $$

-and taking $n$th roots yields the desired inequality.
+and taking square roots yields the desired inequality.

 > Note: the middle inequality follows from the fact that if the sum were any smaller than the sup, then every term would have to be smaller.